 If you love succulents and impressing your friends with the ability to keep something alive, this DIY pumpkin planter is for you.
 This fun craft highlights your gardening talents, requires hardly any work, and makes a perfect centerpiece for the whole autumn season.
 It's a win-win in our book.

 We're batty for this easy Halloween garland!
 To create your own DIY Halloween decoration, cut foam pieces into bat shapes and string a strand of them along your mantel.
 (You can download our free template.)
 The second part of the banner?
 Colorful trimmed straws that hang along another piece of wire.
 It's that simple.
 Once you hang it, spread out the straw and twist to add the different angles.

 Painted Halloween Pumpkin Message

 Halloween is the holiday for spooky celebrations, but it’s also ideal for gathering with neighbors and friends on chilly nights.
-Paint welcoming messages like Gather on white pumpkins, then display them on your front porch to set the scene for a cozy fall get-together.
+Paint (or use permanent markers to write) welcoming messages like Gather on white pumpkins, then display them on your front porch to set the scene for a cozy fall get-together.
 You could add in a few Boo! pumpkins just to be festive.

 Haunted Halloween Birdhouses

 This spooky Halloween town has gone to the birds.
 Round up an array of wooden birdhouses and coat them with glossy black and matte gray spray paint to re-create this Halloween craft.
 We positioned our haunted town on a vibrant orange bench and completed the scene with mini pumpkins and plastic spiders.